 The Edinburgh-based PR experts masterminded a three month awareness-raising campaign for the U.S. Kids Golf European Championship, which took place in May, 2009.

 It saw the cream of the world’s best young golfers descend on Scotland with 430 players from 30 nations competing in Europe’s premier junior tournament to showcase the next generation of golfing stars.

 Appointed just weeks before the event, Holyrood PR has limited time and a budget of less than £8000 to ensure the event was a media success and promote the U.S, Kids Golf name across the UK and Europe.

 Stunning PR success story

-Despite those challenges the expert PR team at award-winning Holyrood Partnership racked up PR success after PR success, including:
+Despite those challenges the expert PR team at award-winning Holyrood PR racked up PR success after PR success, including:

 * More than 160 separate items of media coverage